CWE-770: Allocation of Resources Without Limits or Throttling

 How is Allocation of Resources Without Limits or Throttling detected?+

-CWE-770 can be detected using Automated Dynamic Analysis and Automated Static Analysis.
+CWE-770 can be detected using Fuzzing, Automated Dynamic Analysis and Automated Static Analysis.
 Combining automated tooling with manual review typically yields the best coverage.

 Which programming languages are affected by Allocation of Resources Without Limits or Throttling?+